wumpusland/nomic/all_proposals.md

 Rule 209 (At no time may there be more than 25 mutable rule.) is repealed until rule 301 is no longer in effect.
 - *yes* - Shawn, Peter, Richie, Craig,
 - *no* -

+**305** *Shawn* - **FAILED**
+In order for a rule change or new rule to be voted into existence it simply requires 2/3 majority with the person proposing the rule counting as a vote (instead of the previous 100% support).
+- *yes* - Shawn, Peter, Richie,
+- *no* - Craig,